radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 This value is stored in the pwdMustChange attribute of the cn=Password Policy entry and has a value of True or False.
 If True, the user must change their passwords when they first bind to the directory after their password has been reset.
 The bind error message returned from RadiantOne is “You must change your password before submitting any other requests”.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – The applicable password policy must indicate: "User must change password after reset" and "User may change password".**
+>The applicable password policy must indicate: "User must change password after reset" and "User may change password".

 Actions considered as a reset that will trigger the “You must change your password before submitting any other requests” bind error are: